-I am going to retire from the “my dog’s smarter than your dog” competition.
+I’m going to retire from the “my dog’s smarter than your dog” competition.
 None of the dogs I have ever owned had any skills other than eating, sleeping, and loving me, and that was enough.

-On the other hand, my friends are often trying to one-up each other in the competition.
+My friends are often trying to one-up each other in the competition.
 They never brag about their incomes, their cars, or their expensive vacations.
 Instead, they are engaged in perpetual verbal combat over whose dog is the smartest.

 We humans love our dogs so much that I read about one owner who donated 2.3 million dollars to Texas A &M University to attempt to clone his recently departed dog so that he could be with him, or at least a dog exactly like him, for eternity.
 Many of my friends would likely do the same if they could come up with that much cash.

 My friend Janice has a dog named Cleveland.
 Technically, he is the dog of her grown sons, but they have married and moved out.
 I suspect that you know what happened.
 Cleveland is now Janice’s grand-dog.
 She adores him.

 At the slightest provocation, Janice whips out of her purse a photo album, the cover of which she has hand-embroidered with the words, “Grandma’s Brag Book.”
 It expands like an accordion to reveal dozens of photos of Cleveland.
 Cleveland shaking hands, Cleveland being bathed in the bathtub, Cleveland dressed in a bright yellow rain slicker and matching hat and boots.

 It’s a bit like being subjected to your neighbor’s 200 photos of his vacation to the National Toothpick Museum in Ann Arbor, Michigan.
 Maybe that’s just my jealousy talking.
 My dogs were not especially photogenic; just lovable.